 Son Hermann married Caroline Romberg, sister of the Luise who had married his brother Willie.
-With the money they earned making saddles, they bought the land south of Father Adolf's place, in which is located the everflowing Moonlight Spring, also on Tiger Creek.
-Their home Hermann called Colorado Valley View Home.
-He introduced Angora goats from Turkey into this country; wrote articles for FARM and RANCH magazine; advertised his goats for sale; and as a result, shipped goats all over the United States.
+With the money they earned making saddles, they bought the land south of Father Adolf's place, in which is located the ever-flowing Moonlight Spring, also on Tiger Creek.
+Hermann called their three-story rock home, built 1877-79, Colorado Valley View Home.
+A later picture of the Hermann Fuchs home shows some changes [from the original design].
+The view is northwestward.
+The south side of the home has become the front of the house and the north side, which once was a porch, has been enclosed.
+Hermann introduced Angora goats from Turkey into this country; wrote articles for FARM and RANCH magazine; advertised his goats for sale; and as a result, shipped goats all over the United States.
 Hermann and Lina had two foster children, Walter and Marietta, and three of their own: Frieda, Albano, and Johanna.
 These married into the Fuhrmann, Maynard, Fuchs, and Schnelle families.